This article was originally published on January 21, 2022. It was last updated on August 25, 2023.

 |Yes, in job posting||Base pay and general description of benefits and other compensation||Now (2023)|

-How leading brands are responding
+How leading brands are responding to pay transparency laws

 So, what are the benefits?
 While this approach is more expansive, it also simplifies your strategy and makes it consistent.

 Additionally, prospective employees love transparency.
 As we face the Great Resignation, brands that set themselves apart by going above and beyond the status quo are enjoying a competitive advantage.

 Lastly, employees are now more mobile than ever before.
 If you set a precedent of transparency in one location but not another, you may face confusion and dissatisfaction from employees who have changed locations.

 As pay transparency laws continue to require increased pay disclosures and reporting from employers, it’s important to be prepared for questions and conversations with employees, investors, and other stakeholders.

 To help you build your own communications strategy in the face of expanding pay transparency legislation, we’ve curated a bundle of workplace equity communications resources, linked below.
 You’ll find a playbook with step-by-step guidance, a lookbook with real-world examples from 20+ leading brands, and tips from a top communications consultant.